publisha/shakespeareplay/readme.md

 - Your web page for the play will be live!
 - When you have finished and are ready then post the URL of your site to the moodle assignment location.

-**Please note: **this will be demonstrated in class and there will be a screencast available
+**Please note: **all of this will be demonstrated in class and there will also be a screencast available